O2 offers Big Bundle packages from £10/month on Pay As You Go. The bundles come with a one-month allowance of 4G internet, minutes and texts.

 Before signing up to the Big Bundles tariff, we strongly recommended checking the O2 coverage in your area.
 You can do this by entering your postcode on O2’s online coverage map:

-We’d typically recommend O2 only if you’re able to get at least 3G or 4G coverage.
+We’d typically recommend joining O2 only if you’re able to get at least 3G or 4G coverage.

 Before signing up to the O2 network, it may also be worth checking your coverage on ASDA Mobile (a cheaper alternative using the EE network).
-Alternatively, if you’re only able to receive coverage from O2, a SIM card from giffgaff may offer you better value than O2.
+Alternatively, if you’re only able to receive a signal from O2, a free SIM card from giffgaff may offer you better value than O2.